 1st Source Linear LED High Bays are rated at 100,000 hours while offering dramatic energy savings, lower maintenance and higher efficiency over fluorescent and HID.

-Ideal for warehouses, distribution centers, production and manufacturing facilities, maintenance bays, big box retail, gymnasiums, sports facilities, industrial cold storage, etc. Available in 2, 4 and 8′ foot lengths in a wide variety of low wattage, high lumen packages.
-All fixtures are manufactured in the USA.
+Ideal for warehouses, distribution centers, big box retail, production and manufacturing facilities, maintenance bays, gymnasiums, sports facilities, industrial cold storage and many other high bay applications.

 Dimming and Control Capability

 All of our high bays have low voltage dim to off capability built into the driver.
 Fixtures may be prepared with dimming leads to run low voltage wiring to a dimmer switch or may specified with line voltage dimming drivers.

 Integral control sensors may be added to the fixture to control on/off for occupancy or configure desired dimming levels.
 1st source also offers wireless control systems that may be controlled by a PC or hand held device.